Professor Theo Farrell

 I am Dean of Arts & Humanities at City University, London.
-I was Head of the Department of War Studies, Professor of War in the Modern World at King’s College London, and President of the British International Studies Association.
+I was Head of the Department of War Studies and Professor of War in the Modern World at King’s College London, and President of the British International Studies Association.
 I was previously Chair of the International Security Studies Section of the International Studies Association (ISA), Security Studies Editor for the ISA Compendium Project, Associate Editor of Security Studies, and Associate Editor of Review of International Studies.
 Currently, I chair the International Editorial Board of the European Journal of International Security.
 I have authored or edited 10 books, and over 40 research papers on different areas of security studies.